 There’s a lot more to oysters than just eating them

-Oysters from Virginia’s Eastern Shore are plucked from the Atlantic Ocean on one side and the Chesapeake Bay on the other ship to restaurants around the world.
+Oysters from Virginia’s Eastern Shore are plucked from the Atlantic Ocean on one side of the peninsula and the Chesapeake Bay on the other.
+Oysters from the region ship to restaurants around the world.
 Buy them at Whole Foods and order them at Grand Central Oyster Bar in Manhattan.

-Head here to eat your fill, right from the source, of our delicious bivalve: You’ll find them raw, smoked, roasted, fried, stuffed with crab, and in chowders, pastries, sandwiches and salads.
+Head here to eat your fill, right from the source.
+You’ll find them raw, smoked, roasted, fried, topped with crab, and in chowders, pastries, sandwiches and salads.

 But there’s more.
 Oysters played a central role in the culture here over centuries.
 Since the first days of America, oysters brought generational wealth to savvy business people and provided a good living to many more.
 Oysters caused bloody and violent conflict and the infamous Oyster Wars.
-In the 1980s, the Virginia oyster industry collapsed, devastating local economies.
+In the 1980s, Virginia’s oyster industry collapsed, devastating local economies.
 Fast forward to today.
-The Virginia Eastern Shore oyster and clam industry is one of the largest and fastest growing on the East Coast.
+The oyster and clam industry on Virginia’s Eastern Shore is one of the largest and fastest growing on the East Coast.

 So come feast your way along two coastlines and savor four distinct flavors of oysters on Virginia’s Eastern Shore.
 But go a little further.